Read This First

 Prompt 2: But the fact there is no objective, deductive grounding to full certainty in induction is a given, right?
 We are subjective humans and do not have deductive access to the objective reality beneath our subjective and inductive experiences, correct?
 However, following what has been shown to work to the degree that it has worked for as long as it works is, in essence, rationality, right?
 Do we need full, deductive certainty for induction to have high value?

-The added methodological insight is that The Problem of Induction should be judged by how it handles error.
+The methodological question in The Problem of Induction is how the view handles error.
 A view becomes more scientific when it can say what would count against it, not merely what makes it attractive.

 It’s a given that humans, by virtue of their subjective experiences, do not have direct, deductive access to objective reality in its entirety.
 Our understanding of the world is mediated through our senses, interpretations, and cognitive faculties, which inherently limits our ability to achieve complete, objective knowledge.